 How many glaciers are there?

 In 1966 it was estimated that there were about 370 glaciers in New Zealand.
-An inventory taken in the 1980s by Trevor Chinn and assistants listed over 3,100 glaciers larger than a hectare.
+An inventory taken in the 1980s by Trevor Chinn and assistants listed more than 3,100 glaciers larger than a hectare.
 The number of glaciers had not greatly increased – it was simply that they had never been systematically counted before.
 By the early 2020s, following several decades of warmer temperatures, there were fewer than 3,000 glaciers.

 North Island glaciers